MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-sign-in-bad-gateway-timeout-error.md

 If your application is configured to use integrated Windows authentication (IWA), test the application without single sign-on.
 To check the application without single sign-on, open your application through **Enterprise Applications,** and go to the **Single Sign-On** menu.
 Change the drop-down from *Integrated Windows authentication* to *Microsoft Entra single sign-on disabled*.

 Now open a browser and try to access the application again.
 You should be prompted for authentication and get into the application.
-If you are able to authenticate, the problem is with the Kerberos Constrained Delegation (KCD) configuration that enables the single sign-on.
+If you're able to authenticate, the problem is with the Kerberos Constrained Delegation (KCD) configuration that enables the single sign-on.

 If you continue to see the error, go to the machine where the connector is installed, open a browser and attempt to reach the internal URL used for the application.
 The connector acts like another client from the same machine.
 If you can't reach the application, investigate why that machine is unable to reach the application, or use a connector on a server that is able to access the application.